Dragathor/MyHTML-CSSProjects/Readme.txt

-Version 1.02 - Created html page assignment with Notepad++ Version 1.03 - Added Assignment.html for further tasks Version 1.04 - Added Basic Webpage Assignment content about Guilds
+Version 1.02 - Created html page assignment with Notepad++ Version 1.03 - Added Assignment.html for further tasks Version 1.04 - Added Basic Webpage Assignment content about Guilds Version 1.05 - Added all tasks up to but not including video assignment